taylorotwell/next-example-frontend/README.md

 ## Introduction

-TBD.

-To get started, clone this repository and install its dependencies with `yarn install` or `npm install`.
-Then, copy the `.env.example` file to `.env.local`, and fill in the URL of your backend, like so
+Clone this repository and install its dependencies with `yarn install` or `npm install`.
+Then, copy the `.env.example` file to `.env.local` and supply the URL of your backend:

 ```
 NEXT_PUBLIC_BACKEND_URL=http://localhost:8000
 ```

-> Note: We recommend using `localhost` on development (both on the frontend and the backend, with `php artisan serve`) instead of more advanced solutions like [Laravel Valet](https://laravel.com/docs/valet) due to Same-Origin issues with Chrome.
+> Note: Currently, for this example, we recommend using `localhost` during local development to avoid "Same-Origin" issues.

 ## Usage

-The started contains a custom `useAuth` hook, designed to abstract all authentication logic away from your pages.
-Aside for exporting functions for registration, email verification and other functionality implemented by default, this hook exports a logout function and the user object, and accepts a middleware key to require authentication for your pages.
+This example Next.js application contains a custom `useAuth` hook, designed to abstract all authentication logic away from your pages.
 It can be used as follows:

 ```js
 const ExamplePage = () => {